mbridak/WinterFieldDayLogger/README.md

 ## Changes since 21.12.13 Little Pink Tutu

-I ditched using the rigctld daemon supplied by hamlib tools.
+* I ditched using the rigctld daemon supplied by hamlib tools.
 Instead I'll be using the [flrig's](http://w1hkj.com/files/flrig/) XmlRPC interface.
 It's way simpler.
 It's available on all platforms.

 For Debian based Linux or Raspberry OS you can:

 `sudo apt install flrig`

+* Updated the UI files to be more windows friendly.

 ## Running the binary